alchandia/githelper/README.md

 # Usage

-In the working copy of the git repo, run this command and input the user and password:
+To configure credential input the username and password in the working copy of a git repo

 ```
 githelper